mhavey/marklogic/uml2es/tutorials/papyrus_model_edit.md

 - The first step is to review and modify gradle.properties; set suitable values for hostname, ports, username/password, and application name.
 - Next copy your Papyrus model to the gradle/data/model directory.
 Papyrus saves the model in the file PapyrusPerson.uml in the MyPapyrusProject of your Eclipse workspace.
 Copy that file to the gradle/data/model directory.
 Rename the file PapyrusPerson.xml.
 - Setup your database and deploy the transform by running: gradle -i setup mlDeploy
-- Load your model by running gradle -i -PmodelName=PapyrusPerson uDeployModel
+- Load your model by running gradle -b uml2es.gradle -i -PmodelName=PapyrusPerson uDeployModel
 - In QueryConsole explore the database xmi2es-tutorial-content.
 Your Entity Services descriptor is /xmi2es/es/PapyrusPerson.json (or /marklogic.com/entity-services/models/PapyrusPerson.json).
 Notice how it aligns with the Papyrus model:

 ![Project in Papyrus - ES model](pap_model_es.png)